e-mission/e-mission-docs/docs/manage/enabling_surveys_using_config_files.md

     - Keep in mind this path is read from `e-mission-phone/www/js/survey/enketo/service.js`, so if your `mySurvey.json` file is in `e-mission-phone/www/json` you would name this field `"formPath": "../../../json/mySurvey.json"`
   - This can also be an online path, i.e. `const downloadURL = "https://raw.githubusercontent.com/sebastianbarry/nrel-openpath-deploy-configs/surveys-info-and-surveys-data/surveys/mySurvey.json"`
     - Keep in mind that if this is an online path, if you do not have internet connection when the app reads in the survey it will not have the survey data.
+  - As as standard, put your survey JSON files in your forked path `nrel-openpath-deploy-configs/surveys-info-and-surveys-data/surveys`
 - **`"version":`** defines the version number of your survey
 - **`"compatibleWith":`** should be set to 1 (SB: I am not sure what compatibleWith is or how it is used by our app)
 - **`"dataKey":`** defines the data key, which is the location where the survey results data will be saved when the survey results are pushed to e-mission-server